We Are CodeEasily

 Hello everyone!
-I am an incoming third year at Indiana University majoring in Business Marketing and Sales with a concentration in Business Technology.
+I am an incoming fourth year at Indiana University majoring in Business Marketing and Sales with a concentration in Business Technology.
 My experience with coding began my first year in college when I wanted to try something new and I ended up loving it!
 Outside of school and my course work, I am a nature junkie.
 I love being outside on hikes or in the ocean.

 I am excited to be on the CodeEasily team to help students understand coding and build their foundation of skills.
 My first experience learning code was in fast-paced courses with difficult content.
 Because of that, I can appreciate CodeEasily's teaching style and am excited for the students to experience and learn from it!
-Let's have a great summer!
+Let's have a great semester!